fkimani/cs4720/README.md

 Internet Programming Project: FK & GR

-Application that takes in a zip code and provides weather data for that region\n
+Application that takes in a zip code and provides weather data for that region

 Results include temperature, pressure, time, sunrise, sunset ...